-But he wanted his readers to understand that this great mystery cannot be known by reason alone.
+Anselm wanted his readers to understand that this great mystery cannot be known by reason alone.
 Rather, we must be willing to think like God about this question, and to submit our reasoning powers to the teaching of God's Word.
-We must let God be God in explaining Himself.
-We must understand as far as we can, but we will need to be prepared to take God's Word in faith.
+Reason can enable us to understand the plain teaching of Scripture; but the deeper meanings of what the Scriptures teach must be received in faith.
 Only thus will we be able to arrive at a satisfactory understanding of why the Incarnation was necessary.